hmeine/zing-rs/Notes.md

 For multi-player games, there's the zing-server which needs to hold state for an arbitrary number of clients.
 Each client should log in with a user name and get a login ID as cookie.
-Each user may open or join an arbitrary number of tables
+Each user may open or join an arbitrary number of tables.

-Invariants:
+Invariants / rules:

 - Every table should have at least one user at it; as soon as the last user leaves the table, it should be removed.